 In this digital age with the proliferation of cameras and the barrage of images on social media, we often forget about the value of a printed photograph.
 The tactile feel and experience of viewing a beautifully printed image.
 The experience is vastly superior to viewing a tiny photo on a glowing screen.
-Easily overlooked and missed by the swipe of the thumb.
+Easily overlooked and undervalued by the swipe of the thumb.
 The printed photo is just paper and ink.
+When you print with intention and thoughtfully bind or frame an image, it takes on a whole new life.
 Beautiful in its analog simplicity and ease of which to behold.
-When you print with intention and thoughtfully bind or frame an image, it takes on a whole new life.
-One that will quite possibly affect the viewer more deeply and profoundly than any high resolution screen ever could.
-I digress.
+Quite possibly affecting the viewer more deeply and profoundly than any high resolution screen ever could.

 It’s been far too long since I got my hands dirty and artfully produced a printed collection of photographs.
 That is why I’m waxing poetic and so excited to be working on this project.
 Please stay tuned for more details.
 I will be intentionally keeping costs to a minimum to more easily reproduce and share the book with those who are interested in a lost art.